Characteristics of an Authentic Montessori School

 • The school is accredited by the American Montessori Society (AMS) or Association Montessori Internationale (AMI)

 It is estimated that less than a quarter of the Montessori schools in the US are AMS members.
 Out of that, only 15% are accredited by AMS.
 While AMS membership does not completely guarantee that the education a school offers is genuine, it does hold the school accountable to the Society.
 There are 10 different levels, or steps, within AMS membership, each proving an increased level of authenticity with level 10 (accreditation) being the highest.
 Accreditation by AMS is the gold standard of Montessori school excellence—the highest level of recognition a Montessori school can achieve, and a highly visible indicator of a school’s quality.
-Additionally, it is imperative that teachers are trained through programs credentialed by the AMS or AMI.
+Additionally, it is imperative that teachers are trained through programs credentialed by the AMS or AMI or MACTE.

 • Children are active in their learning with authentic Montessori materials